in28minutes/in28minutes.com/flashcard-java-11-ObjectOrientedProgrammingAgain.md

 card_bg: '#9aacd5'
 cards:
   - title: Inheritance
-    description: Allows code reuse by inheriting properties and methods from a parent class
+    description: Inheriting properties and methods from a parent class for code reuse
   - title: Object class
-    description: All Java classed inherit from Object class, by default
+    description: The default class that all Java classes inherit from
   - title: Method Overriding
     description: Redefining a method in a subclass with the same name and signature as in its superclass.
   - title: Abstract Class
-    description: A class outline - some details filled in and some left blank.
-Create instances is NOT allowed.
+    description: A class outline with some details filled in and some left blank.
+Cannot create instances.
   - title: extends
-    description: Keyword used to implement inheritance in Java (public class Student extends Person)
+    description: Keyword used to implement inheritance in Java (e.g., public class Student extends Person)
   - title: Interface
-    description: A blueprint of a class, containing mostly method signatures and constants
+    description: A blueprint of a class, containing method signatures
   - title: implements
-    description: Keyword used to implement an interface in Java (public class MarioGame implements GamingConsole)
+    description: Keyword used to implement an interface in Java (e.g., public class MarioGame implements GamingConsole)
   - title: Polymorphism
-    description: Ability of an object to take on multiple forms or have multiple behaviors
+    description: The ability of an object to take on multiple forms or have multiple behaviors
 ---